The Chinese University of Hong Kong

 Hostel Accommodation and Colleges

 CUHK is the only university in Hong Kong with a collegiate system.
 In addition to its four constituent Colleges (namely, Chung Chi, New Asia, United and Shaw), five new Colleges - Morningside College, S.H.
 Ho, C.W.
 Chu, Wu Yee Sun and Lee Woo Sing College - have been established recently to further strengthen our unique college system and cater for the growth in student population.
-Jointly with six postgraduate halls, the University offer over 9,000 hostel places to students.
+Over 50% of CUHK undergraduates reside in more than 20 hostels of our Colleges.
+Jointly with six postgraduate halls, the University offer over 8,000 hostel places to students.

 All full-time undergraduates at CUHK are affiliated with one of the Colleges.
 Each College is distinctive, but together they shape the character of the University.

 Colleges are congenial communities with their own hostels, dining halls and other facilities.
-They are where students receive pastoral care and whole-person education.
-Colleges also offer students a wide variety of activities to choose from in order to enrich their college lives including overseas exchanges, seminars, mentorship and community service programmes, as well as training in languages, IT and leadership skills.
-Extracurricular activities are also organised by the college student unions and clubs and societies affiliated with individual colleges.
+They are where students receive pastoral care and whole-person education, and offered exciting palettes with which to colour their university life, including overseas exchange, student visitor programmes, seminars, mentorship and community service programmes, and training in languages, IT and leadership.
+Extracurricular activities are also organized by the college student unions.

 The University Health Service provides on-campus medical, dental and health promotion services to full-time students.
 The health clinic is equipped with a minor operating theatre, pharmacy, medical laboratory and a physiotherapy unit to provide primary medical and dental care service.
 Medical service is generally free of charge, whereas the Dental Unit charges a nominal fee.